koompi/koompi.org/content/applications/Browser/Browser.en.md

 {{% tabs %}}

 {{< notice tip >}}
 It will require your password.
-Your password won't be appeared on your screen and it is hidde so just typing it down.
+Your password won't appear on your screen and it is hidden so just typing it down.
 {{< /notice >}}

 ---